-2.5.1 Conduct Standards and Authority
+2.5.1 Disciplinary CONDUCT Standards AND AUTHORITY

-Disciplinary Probation and Suspension Standards
+1. Disciplinary Probation and Suspension STANDARDS

 According to the laws of the State of Arizona, jurisdiction and control over the Maricopa County Community College District (MCCCD) are vested in the MCCCD Governing Board.
-The MCCCD Governing Board and its agents-the Chancellor, administration, and employees are granted authority to regulate student behavior subject to basic standards of reasonableness.
+The MCCCD Governing Board and its agents-the Chancellor, administration, and employees are granted broad legal authority to regulate student life BEHAVIOR subject to basic standards of reasonableness.

-In developing responsible student conduct, the MCCCD prefers mediation, guidance, and admonition.
+In developing responsible student conduct, the MCCCD prefers mediation, guidance, AND admonition and example.
 However, when these means fail to resolve problems of student conduct and responsibility, appropriate disciplinary procedures will be followed.
 The MCCCD reserves the right to levy discipline rather than attempt mediation and guidance, based on the severity of the conduct.